 Backflow

 You can count on Greenville Utilities to provide you with safe, fresh, clean water.
 We are dedicated to that goal and committed to your safety.
-That’s why we want to make sure you know how to prevent backflow.
+That’s why we want to make sure you know how to prevent cross connections and backflow.

 Commercial and Industrial customers are responsible for installing and testing backflow prevention assemblies on their water service connections.
 The assemblies are tested when they are installed and then annually thereafter by a Greenville Utilities-certified tester.
 In addition, residential customers with new irrigation systems must be connected to a separate irrigation water meter.